Learning Abroad Center

 Homestay

 You will live with a homestay family throughout your time in Senegal.
-Students who choose an internship or research placement outside of Dakar will have a second homestay.
+If you choose an internship or research placement outside of Dakar, you will have a second homestay.

 Homestay families provide breakfast and dinner daily; you will be responsible for providing your own lunches.
-Host families can typically accommodate a variety of dietary needs, but students with severe food allergies and/or restrictions should discuss their situation with the program team prior to applying.
+Host families can typically accommodate a variety of dietary needs, but if you have severe food allergies and/or restrictions, you should discuss your situation with the program team prior to applying.

 Homestays are an integral component of the learning experience and often a highlight for participants.
 Your family provides not only housing and most meals but is also a connection to Senegalese culture.
 Nearly all families have hosted program participants before and have been chosen for their genuine interest in sharing Senegalese life with an MSID program participant.